trevorsandy/lpub3d/mainApp/docs/README.txt

 - Enhancement - Configurable Theme colors #490
 - Enhancement - Do not save fade steps and/or highlight step final model step #483
 - Enhancement - Export SHA-512 checksum for Appveyor and Travis builds #460
+- Enhancement - Make generate arrows optional when converting to callout #501
 - Enhancement - Set project start page and start step number for multi-document layouts #477
 - Change - Cover page not displayed in GoToPage drop-down dialogue #479
 - Change - LEGO Colour Parts File missing on AppImage startup #467